NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/tutorial_llava.md

     3. Sufficient storage space (preferably with NVMe SSD).

-        - `6.1GB` for `llava` container image
+        - `6.1GB` for `llava` container
-        - Space for models
-            - 7B model : `14GB`, or
-            - 13B model : `26GB`
+        - `14GB` for Llava-7B (or `26GB` for Llava-13B)

-This example uses the upstream [Llava codebase](https://github.com/haotian-liu/LLaVA) to run the original, unquantized Llava models from the command-line.
-As such, it uses more memory due to using FP16 precision, and is provided mostly as a reference for debugging.
-See the [Llava container](https://github.com/dusty-nv/jetson-containers/blob/master/packages/llm/llava/README.md) readme for more infomation.
+This example uses the upstream [Llava repo](https://github.com/haotian-liu/LLaVA) to run the original, unquantized Llava models from the command-line.
+It uses more memory due to using FP16 precision, and is provided mostly as a reference for debugging.
+See the [Llava container](https://github.com/dusty-nv/jetson-containers/blob/master/packages/llm/llava/README.md) readme for more info.

 ### llava-v1.5-7b